MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 > [!div class="checklist"]
 > - An Azure account with an active subscription, with the Managed DevOps Pools resource provider registered
-> - An Azure DevOps organization, connected to the Microsoft Entra ID tenant of your users
+> - An Azure DevOps organization, connected to the Microsoft Entra ID tenant of the users who will be administering the Managed DevOps Pool

 This article shows you how to configure your Azure subscription and Azure DevOps organization for use with Managed DevOps Pools.
 These configuration steps only need to be performed a single time per Azure DevOps organization and Azure subscription.